Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 What to See/Experience:

-- Early, mid, and late-blooming cherry tree varieties labeled with scientific information
+- Early, mid, and late-blooming cherry tree varieties are labeled with scientific information

 - Weeping cherry blossoms, double-petal yaezakura, and rare regional varieties